Dependent Care Flexible Spending Account

 How do I know how much to contribute?

 Typically, this is a use-it-or-lose-it account.
-Any funds not used by the end of the grace period for the previous plan year (March 15) will be forfeited.
+Any funds not used by the end of the plan year (December 31st) will be forfeited.
 You won’t receive a refund if you don’t use all the money in your FSA, which is why it’s important to understand what expenses are eligible and to conservatively estimate your FSA expenses for the coming year.

 Use the FSA estimator on Your Benefits Resources (YBR) during Annual Enrollment to help you estimate your expenses.
 Another way to determine your Dependent Care FSA contribution is to talk to your providers.
 Each can help you budget your expenses for the upcoming year.